sanjana-vivek/SPECTRA/README.md

 There are different classes of HABS including cyanobacteria, dinoflagellate, prymensiophytes, cyptonomads, raphidophytes, diatoms and more. <br/>

-According to our in-depth research and analysis we discovered that about **51% of HABs release toxins**.
-There are about **2175 animal ilnesses and 117 human illnessses** associated with these toxic releases making it a pressing concern and in need of our immediate attention. <br/>
+According to our in-depth research and analysis we have discovered that about **51% of HABs release toxins**.
+There are about **2175 animal ilnesses and 117 human illnessses** associated with these toxic releases making it a pressing concern and in need our immediate attention. <br/>

 ![image](https://github.com/sanjana-vivek/SPECTRA/assets/126575036/6cbaee50-4879-4668-9cb9-8477332331ec) <br/>